moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 ### Machine Learning for Structured and Unstructured Datasets
 - 11 - Controlling Access with Data Security Best Practices
 - 12 - Predicting Visitor Return Purchases with BigQuery ML
+    - :memo: Lab 9: Predict Visitor Purchases with a Classification Model with BigQuery ML
 - 13 - Deriving Insights from Unstructured Data using Machine Learning
+    - :memo: Lab 10: Extract, Analyze, and Translate Text from Images with the Cloud ML APIs
+    - :memo: Lab 11: Classify Images of Clouds in the Cloud with AutoML Vision
 - 14 - Course Completion

 ---